eggburg/PKI-Docker-TestBed/README.md

 ```
 bash-5.1# openssl s_client -connect tls.server.good:12345 -CAfile certs/root_intermediate.crt -status
 ```
+You should be able to see the OCSP stapling request from the SSL client, and "Cert Status: good" in the OCSP response data sent from the SSL server.

 Send SSL connection to the SSL server 2, the one that is using the revoked cert
 ```
 bash-5.1# openssl s_client -connect tls.server.revoked:54321 -CAfile certs/root_intermediate.crt -status
 ```
+You should be able to see the OCSP stapling request from the SSL client, and "Cert Status: revoked" in the OCSP response data sent from the SSL server.

 ### Test CRL
 Fetch CRL from the CRL distribution point, and use it to generate the crl chain file.